Digital Media Track

 What’s in the News?youth, families You get to decide what’s newsworthy, and what is not!
 Uncover how and why we learn about current events when you publish your own print or digital newspaper, podcast or video.
 Download LAMPlit: Check Out the News!

 News on TV and Videoyouth, families

 Reporting and Podcastingyouth, families Reporting the news changes when it is heard and not seen!
-Find out how when you produce your own news podcast.
+Find out how when you record and mix your own news podcast.

 Exploring Images and Video Track

-Using a subject of your choice, write and shoot your own short documentary video.
-Explore the different ways that documentaries can be used, along with some basic video editing techniques.Watch Answer with Action – Trashing God’s Living Room
+Write, shoot and edit a short video about an issue of your choice.
+Explore the different ways documentaries can be used, and learn basic editing and research skills.Watch Answer with Action – Trashing God’s Living Room

 The LAMP can build a one- or two-week camp experience for youth in various age groups: 5-7, 8-10, middle school, and teenagers.
 Full-day camp programs have participants exploring video, podcasting, news, neighborhood media scavenger hunts, and digital media.
 As appropriate, participants focus on various media-related themes: gender, nutrition, sustainability, health and wellness.Watch LAMPcamp on News 12

 Media BreakerallUse Media Breaker, The LAMP’s own online video editing tool to remix and criticize commercials, news clips, music videos and more.
 Learn how to exercise your fair use rights, and demand more from the people who produce the media in our lives when you break the media and change the message.